nswaswaJim/oahuv1/middleridge.md

 <a href="https://nswaswajim.github.io/oahuv1/images/middleridge/middleridgepano.JPG
 " height="300px" alt="Middle ridge pano" target="_blank">Open  image in new tab, then click to zoom and enjoy!</a>

-Looking Southeast along the Ko'olau ridge, towards Mt.
+Looking Southeast along the fantastic Ko'olau ridge, towards Mt.
 Olympus.
-Been there looking towards olympus.
-Been there.
-Considering going there again for more pleasant way down...
+Been there not long ago.
+Ah, that was a good hike!
+And with a good trail.

 <p><img src="../oahuv1/images/middleridge/mtolympusview.JPG" height="300px" alt="Maleakahana Sunrise"/></p>